Google makes changes to data retention practices

 For those who already have such settings turned on, there will be no change, but Google said it would actively remind users of the ability to make changes.

-The company also said it is bringing default retention to more products, including YouTube, where auto-delete will be set to 36 months for users that are creating a new account or turning on the history control setting for the first time.
-Current users can already choose the three month or 18 month auto-delete option.
+The company also announced changes for YouTube users, where auto-delete will be set to 36 months for users that are creating a new account or turning on the history control setting for the first time.
+Current users can already choose the three-month or 18 month auto-delete option.

 Default retention periods do not apply to Google products such as Gmail, Drive and Photos, with the company indicating it has no intention of changing this because such services are designed to store personal content for as long as users need access to it.